dandelion-systems/mediameta/python_package/README.md

 * _ExifTags
 * _GPSTags

-> Note: some keys defined by the latest revisions of the EXIF standard and the keys defined by invidiual equipment and software vendors are not declared.
+> Note: some keys defined by the latest revisions of the EXIF standard, especially the ones used by some equipment and software vendors are not declared.
 However, such keys will be read and stored as `Tag 0xXXXX (DDDDD)`.
 XXXX and DDDDD stand for hexadecimal and decimal values of the unknown tag respectively.

 If you wish to obtain individual key values from a file's metadata, you should use the literals from these dictionaries as keys to index the object of `ImageMetadata`.
 For instance, the `print()` calls in the example above could look like this: